-The policies described below reflect the changing landscape of alcohol sales over the last two decades.
+The policies described below reflect the changing landscape of alcohol sales over the past two decades.
 The rise of online commerce and large internet retailers, coupled with a trend in court cases to limit the powers of states to control alcohol sales that cross state lines, may change the way alcohol is purchased by consumers.
-Relaxing laws governing the sale of alcohol during the COVID-19 pandemic has accelerated these changes even faster.
-These changes have unknown but possibly significant effects on the ability of people under age 21 to obtain alcohol.
-Accordingly, the Interagency Coordinating Committee on the Prevention of Underage Drinking (ICCPUD) is in the process of developing a new analysis and summary of state laws governing all of the current methods for selling alcohol to consumers at home.
-Here, we describe four distinct but related current policies: Retailer Interstate Shipments of Alcohol, Direct Sales/Shipment from Producers to Consumer, Home Delivery of Alcohol, and the new policy topic Direct-to-Consumer Alcohol Delivery.
+Relaxing laws governing the sale of alcohol during the COVID-19 pandemic has accelerated these changes, which have yet unknown but possibly significant effects on the ability of people under age 21 to obtain alcohol.
+Accordingly, ICCPUD is in the process of developing a new analysis and summary of state laws governing all the current methods for selling alcohol to consumers at home.
+This section describes four distinct but related current policies: Retailer Interstate Shipments of Alcohol, Direct Sales/Shipment from Producers to Consumer, Home Delivery of Alcohol, and Direct-to-Consumer Alcohol Delivery.